PART: Pre-trained Authorship Representation Transformer: Introduction

 \section{Introduction}

 Authorship of textual pieces influences the contents of a work in varied ways.
-Who is the author of a novel, e-mail or blog posts can influence the content and style of any work.
-Each author has an education, has grown up in a socio-economic contex, has lived through different experiences and has his/her own writing style, which we hypothesize that influences whatever they have produced.
-Thus, proper methods of analysing authorship would allow for robust profiling and attribution of authors with wide range of applications.
-This need has been identified in the literature, where there are several applications for textual authorship and profiling~\cite{stamatatos2009survey, koppel2009computational}, with great potential in domains such as forensics~\cite{nini2015authorship}, online social network analysis~\cite{bhargava2013stylometric,layton2010authorship} or disinformation spreading~\cite{potthast2018stylometric,bevendorff2020overview}.
+Each author has an education, has grown up in a socio-economic context, has lived through different experiences and has his/her own writing style, which we hypothesize influences whatever they have produced.
+Thus, proper methods of analysing authorship would allow for robust attribution of authors with wide range of applications.
+This need has been identified in the literature, where there are several applications for textual authorship~\cite{stamatatos2009survey, koppel2009computational}, with great potential in domains such as forensics~\cite{nini2015authorship}, mental health~\cite{Munoz2022Sep}, online social network analysis~\cite{bhargava2013stylometric,layton2010authorship} or disinformation spreading~\cite{potthast2018stylometric,bevendorff2020overview}.

-While more traditional feature extraction is the usual approach to understand authorship or infer author's writing style~\cite{argamon2009automatically}, lack of flexibility to newer authors, limited amount of features among other weaknesses, may draw back the applicability of authorship attribution to actual practical domains.
-Analyzing parts of speech that are not included in the initial feature space might be difficult if not impossible altogether.
+While feature extraction is the usual approach to understand authorship or style~\cite{argamon2009automatically}, lack of flexibility to newer authors and limited amount of features among other weaknesses, may draw back the applicability of authorship attribution to practical domains.
+Analyzing parts-of-speech which are not included in the initial feature space might be difficult if not impossible altogether.
 We are concerned with the capacity of manual feature extraction for this task.